 - Among participants with a mental health condition: Among participants with a mental health condition, 36 percent had an appointment to see a community-based mental health care provider set up before release, and 70 percent of those individuals kept the appointment.
 (Again, in the absence of the program, the vast majority of inmates would likely not have had access to these services.)

 Planning and Development ProcessThe planning and development process for a community health center interested in expanding its mission to serve jail inmates is highly individualized based on community characteristics and involves the navigation of a number of Federal and local legal issues and regulatory requirements.
-A manual, entitled Affiliations Between Health Centers and Local Correctional Facilities to Provide Continuity of Care for Offenders, can help community health centers and local jails develop such a partnership; it is available at http://www.cochs.org/files/cochs_manual.pdf.
+A manual, entitled Affiliations Between Health Centers and Local Correctional Facilities to Provide Continuity of Care for Offenders, can help community health centers and local jails develop such a partnership; it is available at http://www.cochs.org/files/cochs_manual.pdf (If you don't have the software to open this PDF, download free Adobe Acrobat Reader® software .).

 Resources Used and Skills Needed